Fruiticecake/Faster/README.md

 #### e.g. `true`

-Delete `/out/assets` once at first when you run `yarn start`.
+`/out/assets` are deleted once at first when you run `yarn start`.

-Delete `/wp/themes/your-theme/assets` once at first when you run `yarn wp:start`.
+`/wp/themes/your-theme/assets` are deleted once at first when you run `yarn wp:start`.

 ### ON_START_GENERATE: `boolean`

 #### e.g. `true`

-Generate `/out/assets` at first when you run `yarn start`.
+`/out/assets` is generated at first when you run `yarn start`.

-Generate `/wp/themes/your-theme/assets` at first when you run `yarn wp:start`.
+`/wp/themes/your-theme/assets` is generated at first when you run `yarn wp:start`.

 ### WP_THEME_NAME: `string`